KoviRobi/comms-ccf/README.md

 tracing etc.

 None of the ideas are new here, but it's still useful to have them together like this.
-And it's perhaps more focused on embedded than some other libraries.
-(At the same time, the code size could perhaps be smaller, I used C++ templates and they can expand to a fair amount of code.)
+And it's more focused on embedded than some other libraries.
+(At the same time, the code size could perhaps be smaller, I used C++ templates and they can expand to a fair amount of code.
+Especially when  using no optimisation [`-O0`] instead of debug optimisation [`-Og`].)

+## Status: Proof of concept

+Currently there is a working demo in [FreeRTOS-Demo/](/FreeRTOS-Demo/README.md) which should be possible to port to other platforms.
+There is some Python support in [python/](python/) which can connect to the demo and issue RPC commands.

+This is proof-of-concept because not all of the layers below are filled in properly:

+1. Python layer could use IPython for a more friendly REPL.
+2. RPC
+    1. [ ] The Python type hints only do simple types, doing nested types such as tuples is not yet done.
+    2. [ ] More complicated RPC is not done (e.g. asynchronous functions,
+    functions returning data over several packets).
+    3. [ ] Storing values (e.g. objects) across function calls is not
+    done -- probably not necessary though.
+    4. [ ] Proper error values for issues with the RPC.
+3. [ ] Other protocols such as logging or streaming sensor results not yet demonstrated.
+4. [ ] CBOR
+   1. [ ] The API needs improving to be able to avoid doing all the decoding on the stack as a return value.
+For example, read/write memory doesn't need to materialise all of the bytes on the stack, it could use an iterator for decode, and a span for encode.
+   2. [ ] Supporting structs is not currently done.
+The constructor could probably be used as an RPC function, so constructing could be done, but destructing is more tricky.
+One solution for POD structs is to infer fields from default constructor, see
+   <https://github.com/Mizuchi/ForeachMember>.
+Or have a way for users
+   to define serialization of their struct.
+5. [ ] The circular buffer has a few TODOs to improve it.
+6. [ ] The COBS layer could have input & output iterators, which could then be used to have views-like interfaces and make defining the CCF layer neater.

 ## Demo & Resource use